neo-project/neo-devpack-dotnet/docs/22-attributes.md

   - `param` — the target is the lone implicit parameter
 - For an attribute on an automatically implemented property declaration the default target is the property.
 Otherwise when the *attribute_target* is equal to:
   - `field` — the target is the compiler-generated backing field for the property
-- For an attribute specified on an event declaration that omits *event_accessor_declarations* the default target is the event declaration.
+- For an attribute specified on a smartcontract event declaration that omits *event_accessor_declarations* the default target is the event declaration.
 Otherwise when the *attribute_target* is equal to:
-  - `event` — the target is the event declaration
+  - `event` — the target is the smartcontract event declaration
   - `field` — the target is the field
   - `method` — the targets are the methods
 - In the case of an event declaration that does not omit *event_accessor_declarations* the default target is the method.